qzdark/wwebjs.dev-guide/src/guide/v2/creating-your-app/handling-attachments.md

 </code-block>
 </code-group>

-### Caveat for sending videos and gifs
+## Extra options for sending

 Whatsapp-web.js uses [puppeteer](https://github.com/puppeteer/puppeteer), which comes bundled with the Chromium browser, an open source version of the popular Google Chrome browser.
 Since AAC and H.264 are licensed formats, they are not supported by Chromium.
 More info on this can be found on the[ puppeteer documentation](https://github.com/puppeteer/puppeteer#q-what-features-does-puppeteer-not-support).

 Because of this, you'll need to point puppeteer to use a separately installed Chrome browser if you intend to use this functionality.
-This can be done by passing the `executablePath` option to puppeteer while creating the client:
+This can be done by passing the `executablePath` option to puppeteer while creating the client.
 The `executablePath` value will depend on your OS and install location for Chrome, but here are some defaults by OS:

 <code-group>
 <code-block title="Windows" active>